Bendy (franchise)

-Bendy is an American-Canadian media franchise based on the horror indie video game series developed and published by Kindly Beast as "Joey Drew Studios Inc."
+Bendy is a horror game series and media franchise created by Paul Crawford and Mike Desjardins, credited respectively as theMeatly and Mike D.

 Overview

 Gameplay

 The Bendy games are set at the fictional studio of Joey Drew Studios, where the player navigates through a first-person perspective and have limited physical actions such as running and jumping.
 Players are required to complete certain objectives to proceed, which consist of solving certain puzzles by collecting certain objects and of combating enemies that appear through the games by using certain weapons, such as axe, pipe, gun, etc.